Quramy/tsuquyomi/README.md

 ### Remarks
 **TypeScript v1.5.0 is not released.
 If you install TypeScript with `npm -g install typescript`, the installed version is not v1.5.0 but v1.4.x.**

-**So, until v1.5.0 is rerelased, setup with the following procedure:**
+**So, until v1.5.0 is rerelased, setup with the following command:**

 ```bash
 npm -g install git://github.com/Microsoft/TypeScript.git